shunkakinoki/st2/README.md

-  delete    Delete a branch that is tracked with `st` [aliases: d, del] restack   Restack the the current stack [aliases: r, sr] log       Print a tree of all tracked stacks [aliases: l, ls] status    Print a table of the status of the current stack [aliases: st, stat] track     Track the current branch on top of a tracked stack node [aliases: tr] untrack   Untrack the passed branch [aliases: ut] help      Print this message or the help of the given subcommand(s)
+  delete    Delete a branch that is tracked with `st` [aliases: d, del] restack   Restack the the current stack [aliases: r, sr] log       Print a tree of all tracked stacks [aliases: l, ls] status    Show the status of the current stack on GitHub [aliases: st, stat] track     Track the current branch on top of a tracked stack node [aliases: tr] untrack   Untrack the passed branch [aliases: ut] config    Configure the st application [aliases: cfg] help      Print this message or the help of the given subcommand(s)

 Options: